Wayne82/wayne82.github.io/_drafts/Neural-Network-Notes-CNN.md

   * **ResNet** (2015–2016): Developed by Kaiming He et al., introduced residual connections and achieved state-of-the-art results.

 ## My Intrinsic Curiosity Go Further
-As I dive deeper into the many aspects and technical details of CNNs — a powerful neural network architecture capable of solving challenging real-world computer vision problems — I find myself continuously pondering a few deeper questions:
+As I dive deeper into the many aspects and technical details of CNNs — a powerful neural network architecture capable of solving challenging real-world computer vision problems — I find myself continuously pondering these questions:

-While I am learning the every aspects and details of CNN - a full fledged neural network architecture solving practical and hard computer vision problems, I still ponder on these questions,
 * How was the multi-layer architecture of CNNs originally developed?
 * Why is a convolutional layer commonly interpreted as a feature extractor?
 * How is the number of filters in each layer determined?
 * How do we ensure that the filters learn distinct and meaningful features, rather than redundant or noisy ones?
 * Is there a rigorous mathematical explanation for why this architecture works so effectively for visual data?

 I believe these questions reflect the kind of deeper inquiry that often drives innovation and a stronger conceptual understanding.
 While I don't attempt to answer them in this already lengthy blog post, they remain open areas of curiosity for me.
-So, I will leave my further exploration on this subject to another blog in future.
+So, I will probably leave my further exploration on these areas to another blog in future.

 ## My Learning Experience
 Whenever I begin learning a new topic, it usually starts with a simple, genuine curiosity about how something works.
 My learning process tends to follow a pattern.
-First, I seek out official materials or authoritative books to establish a solid foundation—starting with terminology, key definitions, and core concepts.
+First, I seek out official materials or authoritative books to establish a solid foundation — starting with terminology, key definitions, and core concepts.
 I then dig into the more detailed mechanics.
-Along the way, I supplement this with high-quality online courses or YouTube videos to deepen my understanding and clarify any confusion.
+Along the way, I may refer to high-quality online courses or YouTube videos to deepen my understanding or clarify any confusion.

 Once I grasp the basics, I like to go further — exploring why things work the way they do and how they were developed.
 I find it deeply satisfying to understand the origin and evolution of a subject.
-Often, these historical or developmental insights inspire me to think more broadly and make connections beyond the topic itself.
+Often, these historical or developmental process inspire me to think more broadly and make connections to other domains beyond the topic itself.
+Then, new insights or ideas may well emerge from these connections involuntarily.
+Who knows!

-Finally, I ask myself: Are there connections between this topic and the other domains I've explored?
-Could new insights or ideas emerge from these intersections?
-This habit of reflection often leads to exciting directions for further exploration, and sometimes, to surprising discoveries.